chadallen210/telco_classification_project/README.md

 #### Project Deliverables
 > - A Jupyter Final Report Notebook
 > - A README.md file
-> - All necessary modules to make my project reproducible
+> - All necessary modules to make project reproducible
 > - A csv file of customer_id, probability of churn, and predictions.

 #### Project Context